dqops/dqo/docs/checks/column/datatype/detected-datatype-in-text-changed.md

 # detected datatype in text changed data quality checks

 A table-level check that scans all values in a string column and detects the data type of all values in a monitored column.
-The actual_value returned from the sensor can be one of seven codes: 1 - integers, 2 - floats, 3 - dates, 4 - timestamps, 5 - booleans, 6 - strings, 7 - mixed data types.
+The actual_value returned from the sensor can be one of seven codes: 1 - integers, 2 - floats, 3 - dates, 4 - datetimes, 6 - booleans, 7 - strings, 8 - mixed data types.
  The check compares the data type detected during the current run to the last known data type detected during a previous run.
 For daily monitoring checks, it will compare the value to yesterday&#x27;s value (or an earlier date).
  For partitioned checks, it will compare the current data type to the data type in the previous daily or monthly partition.
 The last partition with data is used for comparison.